 THE TOUR THROUGH THE ISLANDS

-You will find that when you arrive in Puno or the Lake, there will be a wide variety of tours to choose from.
-And the tour to the Uros Islands is one of the most popular in the area.
+The tour to the Uros Islands is one of the most popular in the area.
 Although it is possible to visit the floating islands of Uros independently, what you will save is practically nothing.
-In addition, to make the most of your time it is advisable to enjoy an organized tour.
-Upon landing on one of the islands, locals often introduce themselves and greet tourists.
-Meanwhile, your guide will show you around and explain part of its history and traditions.
-During the tour, visitors can choose to try on some of the traditional outfits.
+Therefore, to make the most of your time it is advisable to enjoy an organized tour.
+Upon arriving on one of the islands, locals often introduce themselves and greet Touriste, meanwhile, your Lake Titicaca travel guide will show you around and explain part of its history and traditions.
+Besides, during the tour, you can choose to try on some of the traditional outfits.
 And for a small additional fee, you can take a ride on a reed boat!

 There are even some tours oriented to experiential tourism.
-On these tours, you can enjoy one or two nights together with a local family.
-You will be able to learn in-depth about the customs and traditions that shape the culture of Uros.
-You can also check our Lake Titicaca travel guide for more information.
+Also, on these tours, you can enjoy one or two nights together with a local family.
+In this sense, you will be able to learn in-depth about the customs and traditions that shape the culture of Uros.

 “KNOWLEDGE IS AN ISLAND SURROUNDED BY A SEA OF MYSTERY.”

 As you will see, the magical destination of Lake Titicaca has much more to offer than just scenic views.
-The floating islands of the Uros are just one example of everything you can enjoy.
-The different cultures that you will be able to know will make you marvel at everything there is to know.
+The floating islands of the Uros are just one example of everything you can enjoy like its traditions that you will be able to know will make you marvel at everything there is to know.
 Take advantage of the wonderful tours and get to know in-depth the cradle of the Inca Empire.
 We hope together with the travel experts of Machu Travel Peru to have solved your doubts.
 If you want to know more about our wonderful private tours, you can consult with our qualified team of advisers.
 They will be happy to help you fulfill your vacations in Peru.